 This is a Poster.
-It was designed by Paul Rand.
+It was designed by Paul Rand and made for (as the client) Ford Motor Company.
 It is dated ca. 1966 and we acquired it in 2002.
 Its medium is offset lithograph on white paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 In 1966, Henry Ford II hired Paul Rand to modernize the Ford logo.
 This poster integrates the updated logo among fifteen traffic signs and the text, “Signs that Say Safe Driving,” visually linking Ford with familiar safety symbols.
 Though Ford ultimately did not use Rand’s graphic, Rand’s approach illustrates the importance of visibility in signage and branding.

 Our curators have highlighted 6 objects that are related to this one.
 Here are three of them, selected at random:

 90.2 x 63.5 cm (35 1/2 x 25 in. )

 Signature printed in gray script, lower right quadrant: Paul Rand

 Printed in black ink, lower right quadrant: Signs that say Safe Driving...

 Cite this object as